 - Shilajit is full of beneficial minerals.
 In combination with supporting hydration, the body’s ability to recover is increased significantly.

-Many advocate that there are a range of specific health ailments that can be treated or mitigated with regular consumption of Shilajit
+Many advocates that there are a range of specific health ailments that can be treated or mitigated with regular consumption of Shilajit

 23 – Arthritis

-As covered broadly in the preceding sections, Shilajit has strong anti-inflammatory properties, making it a great treatment for arthritis.
+As covered broadly in the preceding sections, Shilajit benefits the body through strong anti-inflammatory properties, making it a great treatment for arthritis.
 Reducing inflammation in the body will assist in the reduction of pain caused by arthritis.
 [30, 32, 33, 34]

 Does Shilajit have Negative Effects?